privacypatterns/privacypatterns/site/deploy/patterns/Unusual-activities.md

 The fallback multi-factor authentication should be picked carefully with the understanding of the service.

--   In the above example, Facebook makes use of its resource of friendship and photos.
+- In the provided example, Facebook makes use of its resource of friendship and photos.
 Their decision is based on the assumption that it is very unlikely for a hacker to recognize the friends.
     Actually the assumption may not hold true in some scenarios, because many of the photos are public and can be viewed under another account, or can be identified with the help from a large-scale tagged photo collection and machine learning.
 - Persuading the user into carrying a hardware token everywhere only for occasional multi-factor authentication may be difficult, but it might worth the effort for financial services.